Krien/SimpleZNSDevice/README.md

 make clean
 ```
 ## Faster builds
 Builds can be slow, especially on old laptops or behind a VM.
-Therefore, we use some tricks ourself to speed up compilation, which might aid your development as well.
+Therefore, we use some tricks ourself to speed up compilation, which might aid in your development as well.
 To further speed up compilation, we advise to use alternative build tools such as `Ninja` instead of plain old `Makefiles` and to use faster linkers such as [`mold`](https://github.com/rui314/mold) (other linkers such as GNU Gold and LDD might work as well at an increased speed, but not tested).
 For example:
 ```bash
 # Remove old build artifacts first if changing build tools.
 rm -f CMakeCache.txt